 You should always send an automated thank-you message immediately after donors contribute, but you can also take your appreciation efforts a step further.
 A few ways you can show donors that your appreciation is genuine include sending handwritten thank-you notes, sharing your gratitude on platforms like Facebook, and giving small gifts like your organization’s branded merchandise.

 As you craft your donor thank-you letters, make sure that they:

 - Are personalized.
 Using a donor’s preferred name in your thank-you letter to them makes the message feel much more authentic and personal.

 - Reference specific contributions.
 Donors will be able to see through generic thank-you messages, which read as disingenuine.
 Ensure your thank-you letters reference each donor’s specific gift amount, as well as any particular campaign they contributed to, so they feel seen and appreciated as individuals.

 - Open the door for future engagement.
 A well-crafted thank-you letter can be a stepping stone toward further engagement.
 At the end of your letter, reference a few upcoming opportunities on your calendar, such as fundraising events or volunteering activities.
 Doing so gets your supporters thinking about ways they might stay involved with your organization in the future.

 You should use these strategies to thank all supporters, but be sure to focus additional stewardship efforts on your major donors.

 Since major donors likely contribute the bulk of your organization’s funding, you should consider additional strategies for developing and maintaining highly personalized relationships with them.
-You can invite them to a special appreciation event, organize one-on-one meetings or phone calls with them to personally thank them for their support, or personally share upcoming opportunities for involvement, such as volunteer activities.
+You can invite them to a special appreciation event, organize one-on-one meetings or phone calls with them, or personally share upcoming opportunities for involvement.

 Overall, a solid, well-rounded acknowledgment strategy is the first pillar of building stronger donor relationships and boosting your retention rate.